 "Thanks.
 But it really doesn't matter.
 Does it?
 They built it the way they did for a reason, and the terrible little bridge serves its important purpose of providing access to the big beautiful one.
-No terrible results in ... no beauty!"
-"I get it," confessed Jobe.
-"There are probably a lot of things like this in life."
+If there's no terrible, then there's no beauty!"
+"Oh, I get it," confessed Jobe.
+"There are probably a lot of beautiful things in life that depend on something terrible."
 "You're catching on," said Ellie, sitting back on the rock with a smile.
 "You ready to climb back up?"
-"Let's go," said Jobe, taking her by the hand.
+"Let's go," said Jobe, taking her by the hand to help her up.

-They climbed back over the small hill and stood together looking at the steps ascending upward into nowhere beneath the overhanging trees.
+They climbed back over the small hill and stood together, looking at the steps ascending upward into nowhere beneath the overhanging trees.
 "That's a lot of steps," said Jobe, looking over at Ellie.